bagaswh/litespeed-conf/README.md

 ## Set node value

-You can set a value of a node by using `set` on a target node.
+You can set the value of a node by using `set`.

 Config: